Abel-Moremi/Runmila-AI-Institute-minoHealth-AI-Labs-Tuberculosis-Classification-via-X-Rays-Challenge/Data/README.md

 > **DISCLAMER**
 > Due to the competions [rules](https://zindi.africa/competitions/runmila-ai-institute-minohealth-ai-labs-tuberculosis-classification-via-x-rays-challenge) I cannot upload the data to any public sites.
 Besides the files are huge anyways.
+But you can get the data [here](https://zindi.africa/competitions/runmila-ai-institute-minohealth-ai-labs-tuberculosis-classification-via-x-rays-challenge/data)